 - Follow up.

 Write a thank you note to each policymaker present in appreciation for the opportunity to testify, and provide additional information supporting your cause.
 Also, ask for support on your issue.
 Thank you letters published in the local papers are a great incentive to a public official to invite you or your group to testify again.
+If you worked with a specific contact or contacts within a legislative body or organization to arrange testimony, keep in contact.
+You never know when someone could serve as a resource!

 - Use your testimony in a variety of arenas.